deeplearningais/latex-thesis-template/README.md

 university of Bonn, Autonomous Intelligent Systems.

 Credits
 -------
+The opinions stated in the template are mainly those of Hannes Schulz.
-Thanks to Tobias Hartmann for distilling the initial version.
+Thanks to Tobias Hartmann for extracting the LaTeX files from his thesis.